 The YB-52 prototype was retired to the National Museum of the United States Air Force in the late 1950s.
 By the mid-60s it was determined to be excess and was scrapped.

 26 October 1958: Pan American World Airways opened the “Jet Age” with the first commercial flight of an American jet airliner.
-Pan Am’s Boeing 707-121 Clipper America, N711PA, departed New York Idlewild (IDL) on an 8 hour, 41 minute flight to Paris Le Bourget (LBG) with a fuel stop at Gander, Newfoundland (YQX).
+Pan Am’s Boeing 707-121 Clipper America, N711PA, departed New York Idlewild (IDL) on an 8 hour, 41 minute flight to Paris Le Bourget (LBG), with a fuel stop at Gander, Newfoundland (YQX).
+(The actual flight time was 7 hours.)
 The distance was 3,634 miles (5,848 kilometers).
 Aboard were 111 passengers and 11 crewmembers.

 The Boeing 707 was developed from the earlier Model 367–80, the “Dash Eighty”.
 It is a four-engine jet transport with swept wings and tail surfaces.
 The leading edge of the wings are swept at a 35° angle.
 The airliner had a flight crew of four: pilot, co-pilot, navigator and flight engineer.
 The 707-121 is 145 feet, 1 inch (44.221 meters) long with a wing span of 130 feet, 10 inches (39.878 meters).
 The top of the vertical fin stands 42 feet, 5 inches (12.929 meters) high.
 The 707 pre-dated the ”wide-body” airliners, having a fuselage width of 12 feet, 4 inches (3.759 meters).